Non-monogamy: Social attitudes toward non-monogamy

 In Western cultures, monogamy is widely regarded as superior to relationships involving multiple partners.
 This preference for monogamous relationships is often referred to as mononormativity or monocentrism.

 Consensually non-monogamous individuals face widespread stigma and are often misunderstood due to various stereotypes and myths.
 One of them is that those in CNM relationships are primarily motivated by a desire for more sex, leading to an increased risk of sexually transmitted infections.
 Studies have found that individuals practicing consensual non-monogamy are more likely to engage in safer sex practices and less likely to use condoms incorrectly compared to individuals who engage in extra-dyadic sex within ostensibly monogamous relationships or compared to monogamous population.
-This can be explained by the fact tha CNM individuals tend to prioritize open communication and explicit agreements about sexual boundaries, which often include discussions about safer sex practices.
+This can be explained by CNM individuals tending towards prioritizing open communication and explicit agreements about sexual boundaries, which often include discussions about safer sex practices.

 Several studies have explored societal attitudes toward different forms of CNM relationships, but the findings are often conflicting and inconclusive.
-While some research indicates more positive attitudes toward polyamorous relationships, emphasising emotional and romantic connections, other studies suggest that swinging or group sex, which focus primarily on sexual activity, are viewed more favourably.
+While some research indicates more positive attitudes toward polyamorous relationships, emphasising emotional and romantic connections.
+Other studies suggest that swinging or group sex, which focus primarily on sexual activity, are viewed more favourably.
+In some circles, Polyamory has also been referred to as Ethical Non-Monogamy(ENM) and a subset of the more broad concept of Consensual Non-Monogamy (CNM).
+The Validity of this draws on Consent being a necessary, but not sufficient, condition for ethical behavior.
+Where the concepts of commitment in Polyamory demonstrate an aim to build deep connections responsibly; fostering a lasting support -even from short terms of intimacy- forming a defense against external objectification and other potentially problematic subjective circumstances.
+This isolates it from other forms of CNM, and may reflect as Virtue signalling leading to pushback from the proponents of, the historically more established, CNM.

 Social attitudes toward secretive non-monogamy are overwhelmingly negative across most cultures.
 While being the most prevalent form of non-monogamy and as common as monogamy, secretive non-monogamy is widely condemned due to its association with betrayal, dishonesty, and the violation of trust within relationships.
 Factors such as societal gender norms, power dynamics, and the perceived acceptability of infidelity within certain contexts (e.g., among men versus women) influence attitudes toward secretive non-monogamy.
 Additionally, individuals in different relationship forms (e.g. dating, in a relationship, engaged, marriage, cohabiting, polyamory, etc.) might have different views on what constitutes infidelity.
 Research shows that people in different cultures view infidelity in very different ways.
-In collectivist societies, like many in East Asia or the Middle East, infidelity—especially sexual infidelity by women—is often seen as a serious threat to family honour and social harmony.
+In collectivist societies, like many in East Asia or the Middle East, infidelity (especially sexual infidelity by women) is often seen as a serious threat to family honour.
 In contrast, individualist societies, such as those in Western Europe and North America, tend to focus more on personal trust and emotional honesty.